Wednesday2009/CS132/README.txt

 Hello Sir!

-These are the files that for our Final Project.
+These are the files for our Final Project.
 In this Repository we have:

 ArduinoSlaving.pptx - this includes screenshots and results of our code ran on Arduino IDE.